johnabel/gillespy/README.md

 If StochSS or StochKit is installed, GillesPy must be pointed to the solver locations.
 This is done during the installation, through setting a SUDO environment variable depending on whether you have StochSS or StochKit.

 For StochSS, set the variable STOCHSS_HOME while in the SUDO environment.
-On a linux Ubuntu system, with StochSS 1.4.1 install in your home directory:
+On a linux Ubuntu system, with StochSS 1.6 installed in your home directory:
 ```
   git clone https://github.com/JohnAbel/gillespy.git
   cd gillespy
-  sudo STOCHSS_HOME=$HOME/stochss.linux.1.4.1/ python setup.py install
+  sudo STOCHSS_HOME=$HOME/stochss.linux.1.6/ python setup.py install
 ```

 Note: simply using export STOCHSS_HOME will not provide a SUDO environment variable.